The Hurlingham Club: Early history

 The Gun Club was formed in 1860 at the Hornsey Wood Tavern, which stood in what today is Finsbury Park in Harringay, London.
 The creation of the park in 1867 forced a relocation and Frank Heathcote received the permission of Richard Naylor to promote live pigeon shooting at his Hurlingham estate.
 His next step was the formation of the Hurlingham Club for this purpose and "as an agreeable country resort".
 The club leased the estate from Naylor in 1869 and in 1874 acquired the land outright for £27,500.
 The pigeon today forms part of the club's crest.
-Until 1905, clouds of pigeons were released in the summer from an enclosure near what is now a tennis pavilion.
+Until 1905, clouds of pigeons were released in the summer from an enclosure, near what is now a tennis pavilion.

 The Prince of Wales (later King Edward VII), an early patron, was a keen shot and his presence ensured the club's status and notability from the beginning.
 The club's most recent patron was Prince Philip, Duke of Edinburgh.

+In the early 2000s, Russian billionaire Roman Abramovich reportedly sought to acquire The Hurlingham Club for around £1 billion, offering to pay each existing member approximately £1 million to relinquish their membership.
+The proposal was rejected by the club’s membership, allowing it to remain independent and retain its longstanding traditions.